 Is that morning cup of joe causing coffee stains on your teeth?
 People who drink coffee regularly develop dental stains over time.
 Undergoing teeth whitening treatment can help lift stubborn stains off your tooth enamel.

 Professional whitening treatments and at-home teeth whitening kits are a safe and effective way to address dental discoloration caused by dark-colored foods and beverages.
+The good news is, you can still drink coffee and maintain your pearly whites.

 This article will cover ways to enjoy drinking coffee after teeth whitening treatments.